 The sounds in our spoken language resonate at different vibrational frequencies, which are associated with the numbers.
 Our name gives us the signature of who we are, while the birthdate indicates the path of evolutionary growth we’ve chosen, on a soul level, to take.

 Leeya Brooke Thompson

 How I got into numerology

-I had known of Pythagorean numerology since the early 1980s, but wasn't drawn to it.
-It seemed too complicated.
+I had known of Pythagorean numerology since the early 1980s, but wasn’t drawn to it.
+It seemed too complex to me.
 Some years later, I was given Star Signs by Linda Goodman and got caught up in a lengthy chapter on Chaldean numerology.
 I decided to try it out on family and friends — just doing their numbers, not readings — and was struck by its simplicity and accuracy.
-So began a hobby that was only truly put to the test in the mid-1990s when I was invited to read for customers of a restaurant in Sydney that featured a ‘psychics' night once a week.
+So began a hobby that was only truly put to the test in the mid-1990s when I was invited to read for customers of a restaurant in Sydney that featured a ‘psychics’ night once a week.
 They were 10-minute reads and only provided an overview, but were well-received.
 Even a skeptic or two were a little surprised.
 Reading for someone off the street, so to speak, also gave me the confidence to begin fuller readings more formally and in more detail.
 I’ve read for too-many-to-count since then.

 Readings usually take about 60-90 minutes.
 There’s plenty of time to ask questions.
 You’ll also receive a PDF emailed to you of the key elements of the reading plus some extra information.
-While readings are best face-to-face, they can be done over the phone or via Skype/FaceTime.
+While readings are best face-to-face, they can be done over the phone or via Zoom/FaceTime.